Best Design Books – 12 Top Reads

 How to by Michael Bierut

-How to is all about how to use graphic design to sell things, explain things, make things, look better, and change the world.
-In this design manual and manifesto, Michael Bierut, one of the world’s most famous graphic designers, explains his philosophy on graphic design.
-In this entertaining guide, you’ll explore how Bierut was able to complete projects for the New York Jets, Saks Fifth Avenue, and more.
+How to explores using graphic design to sell products, explain concepts, create objects, enhance aesthetics, and transform the world.
+In this design manual and manifesto, Michael Bierut, one of the world’s most renowned graphic designers, shares his design philosophy.
+This entertaining guide reveals how Bierut completed projects for the New York Jets, Saks Fifth Avenue, and other major clients.

 Click Here For The Best Price